railslove/fontello_rails_converter/README.md

 When you want to add new icons to your existing fontello font you can open it in the browser by using `fontello open` and select all the additional icons you want to add.

 Next you click the 'Save session' button on the fontello website.
-After that you can download, copy and convert the changed font by running `fontello convert` (it has persisted the session id in `tmp/fontello_session_id` and will used that to pull down your changed font).
+After that you can download, copy and convert the changed font by running `bundle exec fontello convert` (it has persisted the session id in `tmp/fontello_session_id` and will used that to pull down your changed font).

-Alternatively, you can download & save the `.zip` file just like in the initial setp and run `fontello convert --no-download` to use the manually downloaded file instead of pulling it down from fontello.
+Alternatively, you can download & save the `.zip` file just like in the initial setp and run `bundle exec fontello convert --no-download` to use the manually downloaded file instead of pulling it down from fontello.

 ## More help